 For more information on Sematext Synthetics SSL certificate monitoring capabilities, check out our SSL/TLS certificate monitoring documentation.

-If you’re interested in improving the overall performance of your website and ensure the absolute best experience for your users, we recommend you go beyond website benchmarking and also check our related articles that might help in your endeavor:
+If you’re interested in improving the overall performance of your website and ensure the absolute best experience for your users, we recommend you go beyond monitoring your SSL certificates and opt for a tool with multiple functionalities.
+Here are a few blog posts that we wrote to help you out: